department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 We’ll make a monthly payment to the school of up to $1,041 for up to 45 months for:
 - College or graduate degree programs
 - Career-training certificate courses
-- Education and career counseling
+- Educational and career counseling
 - Apprenticeships
 - On-the-job training